 As an administrator you can create an amazing Microsoft Search experience for your users.

 Show useful content – Answers provide fast, authoritative results to search queries based on keywords.
-Make content easy to find.
+Plan your content.

 Add external content – Microsoft Graph Connectors allow you to bring external content into the index.
 Use connectors to enrich the search experience with data and files from outside of Microsoft 365.
 Overview of Microsoft Graph connectors

 Customize the user experience – You can customize the user experience through the use of verticals and other configurations.
 Customize the Microsoft Search page

 Microsoft Search shows the content that your organization has stored in Microsoft 365 or indexed through connectors.
 Microsoft Search does not search across tenants or show results from content that's shared by other organizations.
 If your organization has set up a hybrid SharePoint environment using cloud hybrid search, Microsoft Search returns search results from both online and on-premises SharePoint content, including any external content you’ve connected to your SharePoint Server environment.
 Learn more about hybrid search environments.

 Users will get the same search results they get from other locations and will also get results from the internet.